jeremykaragania/connex/README.md

 # Connex
-A MuZero k-in-a-row game engine.
+An implementation of MuZero for k-in-a-row games.

 ## Installation
 ```bash